A Question of Medians

 The county mows the median

-once, at most, a month; the municipalities
+once, at most, a month,

-without a map, and—using the length
+without a map, and—using only

-the thresholds of your goings, the lines
+to know the thresholds of your goings,

 Comments